-Our simulated reburned landscapes were based on the observed characteristics of 15-year-old regenerated stands.
-Regional analysis of the frequency of reburning suggests that self-regulating feedback persists in the first 20 years after a fire (Buma et al., 2022; Whitman et al., 2024), which is consistent with our findings.
-Our observation that once-burned landscapes with average fuel abundance burned under extreme weather conditions suggests that self-regulating feedbacks may be overcome by extreme fire weather conditions in stands that have burned once, which would allow for continued reburning; however, a threshold may exist in fuel abundance or connectivity that prevents fire spread in thrice-burned landscapes.

-The presence of less-flammable deciduous species has been invoked as a landscape management solution to boreal warming (Astrup et al., 2018), based on paleoecological evidence of declining fire activity found alongside increases in the presence of birch pollen (Brubaker et al., 2009; Kelly et al., 2013).
-Our finding that simulated fire spread did not occur in thrice-burned landscapes, even under extreme conditions, suggests that fuel constraints outweigh fire weather conditions, at least during the initial decades of post-fire regeneration.
+Self-regulation via the presence of higher moisture broadleaf species has been invoked as a landscape management solution to boreal warming (Astrup et al., 2018), based on paleoecological evidence of declining fire activity found alongside increases in the presence of birch pollen (Brubaker et al., 2009; Kelly et al., 2013).
+Our finding that simulated fire spread did not sustain in thrice-burned landscapes, even under extreme conditions, suggests that fuel constraints outweigh fire weather conditions, at least during the initial decades of post-fire regeneration.
+More information on the persistence of this self-regulation as stands age will be critical - our simulated reburned landscapes were based on the observed characteristics of 15-year-old regenerated forests.
+Current rates of reburning across Interior Alaska and beyond suggest that self-regulation persists across the first two decades after fire (Buma et al., 2022; Whitman et al., 2024), which is consistent with our findings.
+Future work exploring the threshold of fuel abundance or connectivity that prevents fire spread in reburned forests will be critical to anticipating fire risk as stands continue to mature or as fire weather conditions change.

 5. Acknowledgements

 This study was funded by support from the NSF Polar Services Office (NSF-OPP-1903231) and a Graduate Innovation Award from the Joint Fire Science Program (ID 19-1-01-43).
 We are grateful to Vishnusai Kodicherla, Kyle Martini, Kristin Olson, Pauline Allen, and Teagan Furbish for their help in the field.